-Superintendents - Michael Hoyt, Brandon Thompson & Kyle Geffert All animals must be in place by 10 a.m.
+Superintendents - Michael Hoyt, Brandon Thompson, Kyle Geffert & Cory Dieball All animals must be in place by 10 a.m.
 Friday Check Breeding Beef 1:00 - 2:00 p.m.
 Friday in the Beef Office Beef Weigh In 2:00 - 3:00 p.m.
-Friday Mandatory beef exhibitor meeting following check in of all beef Judging Time: 9:00 a.m.
-Sunday
+Friday Mandatory beef exhibitor meeting following check-in of all beef Judging Time: 9:00 a.m.
+Saturday

-- 1. Read general rules and livestock sanitary requirements. - Beef animals may enter the fairgrounds Thursday, 6:30-9:00 p.m. or Friday, 8:00-10:00 a.m.
+• Read general rules and livestock sanitary requirements.

+- Beef animals may enter the fairgrounds Thursday, 6:30-9:00 p.m. or Friday, 8:00-10:00 a.m.
 Animals will weigh in between 2:00 3:00 P.M.
 Friday for class designation.
-Breeding heifers must be checked-in 1:00 2:00 Friday in the Beef Office.
-Each exhibitor may enter a maximum of 6 exhibits (2 steers and/or 2 breeding heifers, and/or one cow/calf pair, and/or one market heifer). - Market steers will be entered in one class.
-Superintendent and assistants will divide into classes (approximately 15 steers per class) by weight only.
-Market heifers will be entered into one class. - Market steers and market heifers must weigh a minimum of 1000 pounds to sell in Livestock Sale and youth must meet the livestock sale requirements for the current year. - 5.
-Market steers & heifers must have been born after January 1, preceding year, and officially identified with state ear tag by designated date of current year. - SALE -- Sale cards must be turned in to beef superintendents within 30 MINUTES after the completion of the BEEF SHOW:. - Champion & Reserve Champion may be selected for each breed (breeding classes only).
-Grand Champion, Reserve Champion, 3rd, 4th and 5th overall Supreme Heifer may be selected.
-Grand Champion, Reserve Grand Champion, 3rd, 4th and 5th overall Market Steer may be selected. - 8.
-All market animals can compete for overall Grand and Reserve Grad Champion. - 9.
-A Grand Champion and Reserve Grand Champion Showman may be selected. - Safety neck ropes are required when beef exhibits and bucket calves are tied in the beef barn and the tie-out area. - Uncontrollable animals may be asked to leave the County Fair at the discretion of the Agent, Superintendents or Extension Board and may not be allowed to show or sell. - 12.
-No paint or adhesives may be used. - 13.
-All livestock animals must be loaded and unloaded in designated areas only. - 14.
-All cattle (bucket calf optional) must be taken to tie outs at night. - 15.
-Market cattle going through the premium sale will only receive a premium, no floor price.
+Breeding heifers must be checked in 1:00 2:00 Friday in the Beef Office.
+Each exhibitor may enter a maximum of 6 exhibits (2 steers, 2 breeding heifers, one cow/calf pair broke, and one cow/calf commercial). - Market steers will be entered in one class.
+The superintendent and assistants will divide into classes (approximately 15 steers per class) by weight only.
+Market heifers will be entered into one class. - Market steers and market heifers must weigh a minimum of 1000 pounds to sell in Livestock Sale and youth must meet the livestock sale requirements for the current year. - All species over or under weight are not eligible for the grand drive. - Market steers & heifers must have been born after January 1, preceding year, and officially identified with a state ear tag by the designated date of the current year. - SALE--Sale cards must be turned in to beef superintendents within 30 MINUTES after the completion of the BEEF SHOW. - Champion & Reserve Champion may be selected for each breed (breeding classes only).
+Grand Champion, Reserve Champion, 3rd, 4th, and 5th overall Supreme Heifer may be selected.
+Grand Champion, Reserve Grand Champion, 3rd, 4th and 5th overall Market Steer may be selected. - All market animals can compete for overall Grand and Reserve Grand Champion. - A Grand Champion and Reserve Grand Champion Showman may be selected. - Safety neck ropes are required when beef exhibits and bucket calves are tied in the beef barn and the tieout area. - Uncontrollable animals may be asked to leave the County Fair at the discretion of the Agent, Superintendents or Extension Board and may not be allowed to show or sell. - No paint or adhesives may be used. - All livestock animals must be loaded and unloaded in designated areas only. - All cattle (bucket calf optional) must be taken to tie-outs at night. - Market cattle going through the premium sale will only receive a premium, no floor price.
 YOU MUST FIND YOUR OWN BUYER.